Leibniz-HBI/twacapic/README.md

                         If given, repeat every SCHEDULE minutes.
   -n NOTIFY, --notify NOTIFY
                         If given, notify email address in case of unexpected errors.
 Needs further setup.
 See README.
+  -a, --get_all_the_tweets
+                        Get all available tweets (max.
+3200) for a user on the first run.
+Constrain with the --d option to last x days.
+  -d DAYS, --days DAYS  Use only together with -a.
+Only get tweets posted in the last DAYS days.
 ```

-At the moment twacapic can only collect the latest 100 tweets of a list of users and then poll for new tweets afterwards if called again with the same group name or if the `-s` argument is given.
+At the moment twacapic can only collect up to the latest 3200 tweets of a list of users and then poll for new tweets afterwards if called again with the same group name (without the -a or -d tags!) or if the `-s` argument is given.

 Email notifications with the `-n` argument use [yagmail](https://pypi.org/project/yagmail/) and necessitate a file named `gmail_creds.yaml` in the working directory in the following format: